-- time you have lived in Canada (residence),
+- Time you have lived in Canada

-- income tax filing,
+- Income tax filing

-- how well you know Canada, and
+- How well you know Canada

-Permanent resident status
+Permanent Resident status

-You must have permanent resident (PR) status in Canada, have no unfulfilled conditions related to that status, and your PR status must not be in question.
+Your PR status must not be in question.
 This means you must not:

-- have certain unfulfilled conditions related to your PR status.
+- have certain unfulfilled conditions related to your PR status

 Time you have lived in Canada